Sportsman GEN1000i - 800/1000W Inverter Generator

 The following charts are provided to give you an idea of how some of the key specs of the Sportsman GEN1000i compare to generators of similar power (between 500 and 1500 W).

-- As far as its dry weight is concerned, the Sportsman GEN1000i weighs just 20.3 pounds and thus, it is one of the lightest 500 to 1500 rated wattage generators.
+- In terms of its weight, the Sportsman GEN1000i weighs merely 20.3 pounds, earning it a spot among the lightest generators within the 500 to 1500 rated wattage category.

 - Regarding its autonomy, the GEN1000i can run for around 6.3 hours at a 50% load, aligning it with the lower performers in its power range.
-If you wish to prioritize autonomy, the Sportsman GEN2000-SS shines as one of the top contenders, offering one of the highest run times among generators with similar power output, totaling around 11 hours.
+If runtime is a priority for you, the Champion 201285 stands out as one of the generators with the longest run time in its power range, providing around 10 hours of continuous use.

 Price comparison